Delamain (Cognac producer)

 Delamain is a producer of cognac, based in Jarnac, France.
-Delamain is one of the oldest Cognac houses and has been continuously family run since its establishment in 1824 although its roots in the cognac trade go back even further, beginning shortly after the arrival in France of Irishman James Delamain in 1751.
+Delamain is one of the oldest Cognac houses and has been continuously family run since its establishment in 1824, although its roots in the cognac trade go back even further, beginning shortly after the arrival in France of James Delamain in 1751.
 Nine generations later, James's direct descendant, Charles Braastad, serves as Delamain Cognac's Managing Director.

-The House of Delamain only produces XO and above cognacs and only produces cognacs produced from eaux de vie from cognac's Grande Champagne region, which is widely recognized as cognac's finest terroir.
+The House of Delamain only produces XO and above cognacs and only produces cognacs produced from eaux de vie from cognac's Grande Champagne region.
 This XO-only, Grande Champagne-only focus is unique amongst cognac houses.